 Local Delicacies and Dishes

-Achinou (sea urchins) may be rare to find in your average restaurant but in Chania, they appear on most menus.
-Gamopilafo is a traditional wedding rice dish, that is like a deluxe risotto prepared in a rich meat broth.
-Saligaria Tiganita (fried snails) are a local favourite and are served as Mezedakia (appetizers).
-Stamnagathis are a type of greens, which are boiled and served with olive oil and lemon juice, it is a specific kind of Xorta (greens) that are grown locally.
-The famous Cretan Dakos is rye dusk topped with juicy grated tomatoes and crumbled feta, it is eaten here any time of the day and is on every menu.
-Kaltsounia is a delicious Cretan cheese pie and Arni me Stamnagathi is lamb with a wild green, where the meat is sautéed in hot olive oil and oregano, then served with either avgolemono (egg and lemon sauce) or a squeeze of lemon juice.
-If you love cheese, you should definitely try the local Graviera, Pichtogalo Chanion, which has AOC protection and Myzithra, a young Cretan whey cheese.
-Raki or Tsikoudia is a locally made Cretan Brandy.
-Distilled from grapes and served in every Cretan taverna and kafeneio, this traditional beverage is for hardcore drinkers.
+Achinous (sea urchins) may be rare to find at your average restaurant but here they appear on most menus.
+Gamopilafo is a traditional wedding rice dish and is likened to a deluxe risotto prepared in a rich meat broth.
+Saligaria Tiganita (fried snails) is a local favourite and served as an appetizer.
+Stamnagathis (local wild greens) are boiled and served with a dash of olive oil and lemon juice.
+The famous Cretan Dakos is a rye dusk topped with juicy grated tomatoes and crumbled feta (can be eaten any time of the day).
+Kaltsounia are delicious Cretan cheese pies, and Arni me Stamnagathi is a lamb dish, where the meat is sautéed in hot olive oil, then served with either avgolemono (egg and lemon sauce) or a squeeze of lemon juice.
+If you love cheese, you should definitely try the local Graviera, Pichtogalo Chanion (which has AOC protection), and Myzithra, a young Cretan whey cheese.
+Raki or Tsikoudia is a locally made Cretan Brandy that is distilled from grapes and served in every Cretan taverna and kafeneio (not for the faint-hearted).

 Seitan Limani